krisu5/aegis-icons-sandbox/CONTRIBUTING.md

 > [!CAUTION]
 > **Test the SVG on the web browser** that the svg still works after edits! (drag-and-drop SVG to tab bar or *"Open File..." shortcut:* <kbd>Ctrl [⌘ Cmd]</kbd>+<kbd>O</kbd>).

-When everything is done and ready to go, [submit icons with either as pull request or issue](#repository-submitting-options).
+When everything is done and ready to go, **submit the icons to the repository with pull request.**
 <br><br>

 ### Submitting to the repository